Igor Skuz: ETCC and TCR International

-In 2011, alongside the Ukrainian championship he started competing in the European Touring Car Cup, driving a Ford Fiesta 1.6 16V for ATM Racing in the Super 1600 division, resulting fifth in the championship.
+In 2011, alongside the Ukrainian championship, Skuz started competing in the European Touring Car Cup, driving a Ford Fiesta 1.6 16V for ATM Racing in the Super 1600 division, resulting fifth in the championship.

 Skuz switched to the Super 2000 division for 2012, driving for Liqui Moly Team Engstler in a BMW 320si.
-However he switched to a SEAT León 2.0 TDI run by SUNRED Engineering for the remaining rounds of season.
+However, he switched to a SEAT León 2.0 TDI run by SUNRED Engineering for the remaining rounds of season.
 He got the fourth place in the European Cup.

-In the ETCC he switched to Campos Racing driving a naturally-aspirated SEAT León, in the new team he was seventh in the championship.
+In the ETCC, Skuz switched to Campos Racing driving a naturally-aspirated SEAT León, in the new team he was seventh in the championship.

-For 2014 Skuz stayed with Campos Racing, but switched to a Chevrolet Cruze 1.6T, he ended the season 3rd in the TC2T standings, having his first two victories.
+For 2014, Skuz stayed with Campos Racing, but switched to a Chevrolet Cruze 1.6T, he ended the season third in the TC2T standings, having his first two victories.
 In March 2015, it was announced that Skuz would make his TCR International Series debut with Campos Racing driving an Opel Astra OPC, however after the first round of the championship he switched to a SEAT León Cup Racer.
-After a bad start of the year he switched to WestCoast Racing driving a Honda Civic TCR.
+After a bad start of the year, he switched to WestCoast Racing driving a Honda Civic TCR.
 He got only two finishes in points and left the series before the season ended.

 Return as a racer and promoter of Ukrainian Touring Championship

-In 2017 Skuz returned to Ukrainian Circuit Racing Championship and immediately got his fourth title.
-For 2018 his team MasterKart became a promoter of the series, renaming it to Ukrainian Touring Championship and organizing a live streaming of the races at NTN for one season.
-That year Skuz got his fifth and last Champion of Ukraine title, next year his car faced technical issues resulting in DNFs.
+In 2017, Skuz returned to Ukrainian Circuit Racing Championship and immediately got his fourth title.
+For 2018, his team MasterKart became a promoter of the series, renaming it to Ukrainian Touring Championship and organizing a live streaming of the races at NTN for one season.
+That year, Skuz got his fifth and last Champion of Ukraine title, next year his car faced technical issues resulting in DNFs.

-2020 season got severely delayed because of the COVID-19 pandemic, first two races were run without spectators except for drivers' families.
+The 2020 season got severely delayed because of the COVID-19 pandemic, first two races were run without spectators except for drivers' families.
 With disease outbreak situation getting worse the series had to get a break before two last rounds getting relocated to an unfinished intersection in Odesa with help of the politician and ex-racing driver Yevhen Chervonenko.
-Igor's car kept being unreliable and in the final race of the season it stopped right before the finish line so Skuz had to push it by himself.
+Skuz's car kept being unreliable and in the final race of the season it stopped right before the finish line so Skuz had to push it by himself.

-After the 2020 season Igor Skuz retired from motorsport to start an automotive tuning company, UTC attempted to find a new promoter but failed with the 2021 season getting cancelled.
+After the 2020 season, Skuz retired from motorsport to start an automotive tuning company, and UTC attempted to find a new promoter but failed with the 2021 season getting cancelled.